 Toby is a five-year-old male domestic short-haired cat who enjoys the outdoors.
 He is affectionate and friendly but prefers his own space and all paws on the floor.

-He has a shy and nervous nature and requires experienced owners.
+He is shy and nervous and requires experienced owners.
 He is looking for a loving home where he can gain confidence and thrive.
+Toby can live with cats, dogs, and secondary school-age children.
+For more information, please contact RSPCA Radcliffe Animal Centre.

 Thank you for reading the article to the end.
 Your reading contribution was significant to us.